-The most important findings are presented in Chapter 6 and recommendations in this respect are thoroughly examined.
+The most important findings are presented in Chapter 6, and recommendations are thoroughly examined.
 In this chapter, the significance of this study is emphasised.
 The relevance of the study is outlined, its shortcomings and limits are highlighted and recommendations for further research are provided.